BSc Physiotherapy MPH PhD

 My physiotherapy degree is from the University of Queensland, Australia and my MPH and PhD are from LSHTM.
 My doctoral research provided evidence to improve services for clubfoot in Africa with Zimbabwe as a case study.

-I am co-lead of the MARCH Centre C-theme (child theme) and hold an honorary position with University College London Hospitals NHS Foundation Trust.
+I hold an honorary position with University College London Hospitals NHS Foundation Trust.

 I teach on the MSc Study Unit on "Global Disability and Health".
 I also lecture on Disability on the Diploma of Tropical Nursing.